GE GTE18GMHES: A Reliable Budget Top-Freezer with Classic Design

 - No advanced temperature management features

-- Crisper drawers lack individual humidity controls
+- Crisper drawers have fixed humidity settings, not adjustable controls

 - Short one-year warranty period